 In the wake of Mukhtar Ahmed’s death, Chapel Hill, and so many other incidents I cannot even bring myself to think of, I lose faith that America cares what happens to the Muslims who call this country home.
 I wonder what it would take for our humanity to be recognized, for the Islamophobia to end.
 With each new incident I get more and more desensitized to my own struggle.
 I grow apathetic.

-It sounds straight forward enough.
-Learn about another incidence of Islamophobia, get upset, tweet about it to your whopping 41 followers, and then compartmentalize it so you can’t feel it anymore.
-As a Muslim woman each step involves a series of considerations that make reading the news an ordeal.
+It sounds straightforward enough.
+Learn about another incident of Islamophobia, get upset, tweet about it to your whopping 41 followers, and then compartmentalize it so you can’t feel it anymore.
+As a Muslim woman, each step involves a series of considerations that make reading the news an ordeal.
 After going through this process again and again, how can I not grow apathetic?

-Step 1.
-Learn About Another Incidence of Islamophobia
+Step 1: Learn about another incident of Islamophobia

 After that, we have to actually encounter the news of whatever has happened THIS TIME.
 Considering how rarely the media reports the incidents we do know of, how many go without being addressed?
 How often do Muslims actually know about what is happening to their community?
 You have to delve deeply into the Internet to find out.